WhySooooFurious/Ultimate-Sideloading-Guide/README.md

    ocsp.apple.com

-3. Go to the Allowlist and add the following domain:
+3. Go to the Allowlist tab and add the following domain:

    app.localhost.direct

-4. Then go into Parental Control and toggle Block Bypass Methods on
+4. Then go into the Parental Control tab and toggle Block Bypass Methods on

 5. Continue onto [Part 2](#part-25-installing-the-dns) to finish the DNS installation